abilian/tstrings-backport/README.md

 - **Conversion specifiers**: `{val!r}`, `{val!s}`, `{val!a}`.
 - **Format specifiers**: `{num:.2f}`.
 - **Multiline expressions**: Supported.
-- **Error handling**: Raises `NameError` or `SyntaxError` for invalid expressions, as in f-strings.
+- **Error handling**: Raises `NameError` or `SyntaxError` for invalid expressions, as in f-strings (but at runtime, not at compile time).
 - **PEP 750 API**: Returns `Template` and `Interpolation` dataclasses matching the PEP.

 ## Limitations

 - **No t-string literal syntax**: You must use `t("...")`, not `t"..."`.
-- **No support for all edge cases**: Some advanced f-string/t-string edge cases may not be fully supported.
+- **No support for all edge cases**: Some advanced t-string edge cases may not be fully supported.

 ## Examples